codingoverdrive/go-soduku/README.md

    I  ..9  |  .89  |  7.9  I  7..  |  7.9  |  7.9  I  .8.  |       |  ...
 I
    =========================================================================

-Pass 1 Found Naked Single [7] at Cell H6
+Pass  1 Found Naked Single [7] at H6
-Pass 2 Found Hidden Single [8] at Cell D5
+Pass  2 Found Hidden Single [8] at D5
-Pass 3 Found Hidden Single [6] at Cell H4
+Pass  3 Found Hidden Single [6] at H4
-Pass 4 Found Hidden Single [7] at Cell I3
+Pass  4 Found Hidden Single [7] at I3
-Pass 5 Found Hidden Single [6] at Cell B9
+Pass  5 Found Hidden Single [6] at B9
-Pass 6 Found Hidden Single [1] at Cell D3
+Pass  6 Found Hidden Single [1] at D3
-Pass 7 Found Hidden Single [2] at Cell I4
+Pass  7 Found Hidden Single [2] at I4
-Pass 8 Found Hidden Single [1] at Cell F5
+Pass  8 Found Hidden Single [1] at F5
-Pass 9 Found Naked Single [9] at Cell F2
+Pass  9 Found Naked Single [9] at F2
-Pass 10 Found Naked Single [2] at Cell H3
+Pass 10 Found Naked Single [2] at H3
-Pass 11 Found Naked Single [4] at Cell E3
+Pass 11 Found Naked Single [4] at E3
-Pass 12 Found Naked Single [2] at Cell F1
+Pass 12 Found Naked Single [2] at F1
-Pass 13 Found Naked Single [7] at Cell F7
+Pass 13 Found Naked Single [7] at F7
-Pass 14 Found Naked Single [2] at Cell E7
+Pass 14 Found Naked Single [2] at E7
-Pass 15 Found Hidden Single [9] at Cell B8
+Pass 15 Found Hidden Single [9] at B8
-Pass 16 Found Hidden Single [2] at Cell C9
+Pass 16 Found Hidden Single [2] at C9
-Pass 17 Found Hidden Single [2] at Cell G8
+Pass 17 Found Hidden Single [2] at G8
-Pass 18 Found Naked Single [4] at Cell D8
+Pass 18 Found Naked Single [4] at D8
-Pass 19 Found Naked Single [9] at Cell D9
+Pass 19 Found Naked Single [9] at D9
 Pass 20 Found Naked Pairs [3,6] in C3, C5, Removing [3,6] from C2, C7
 Pass 21 Found Naked Pairs [3,9] in E6, I6, Removing [3,9] from A6, B6
 Pass 22 Found Naked Pairs [1,4] in A6, A9, Removing [1,4] from A1, A7
 Pass 23 Found Naked Pairs [1,4] in A9, C7, Removing [1,4] from A7, B7
-Pass 24 Found Naked Single [9] at Cell A1
+Pass 24 Found Naked Single [9] at A1
-Pass 25 Found Hidden Single [9] at Cell G3
+Pass 25 Found Hidden Single [9] at G3
-Pass 26 Found Hidden Single [3] at Cell G5
+Pass 26 Found Hidden Single [3] at G5
-Pass 27 Found Hidden Single [3] at Cell I2
+Pass 27 Found Hidden Single [3] at I2
-Pass 28 Found Naked Single [6] at Cell C5
+Pass 28 Found Naked Single [6] at C5
-Pass 29 Found Naked Single [9] at Cell I6
+Pass 29 Found Naked Single [9] at I6
-Pass 30 Found Naked Single [7] at Cell A5
+Pass 30 Found Naked Single [7] at A5
-Pass 31 Found Naked Single [3] at Cell C3
+Pass 31 Found Naked Single [3] at C3
-Pass 32 Found Naked Single [3] at Cell E6
+Pass 32 Found Naked Single [3] at E6
-Pass 33 Found Naked Single [5] at Cell I5
+Pass 33 Found Naked Single [5] at I5
-Pass 34 Found Naked Single [6] at Cell A3
+Pass 34 Found Naked Single [6] at A3
-Pass 35 Found Naked Single [7] at Cell E4
+Pass 35 Found Naked Single [7] at E4
-Pass 36 Found Naked Single [9] at Cell E5
+Pass 36 Found Naked Single [9] at E5
-Pass 37 Found Hidden Single [8] at Cell I7
+Pass 37 Found Hidden Single [8] at I7
-Pass 38 Found Hidden Single [8] at Cell H2
+Pass 38 Found Hidden Single [8] at H2
-Pass 39 Found Naked Single [3] at Cell B7
+Pass 39 Found Naked Single [3] at B7
-Pass 40 Found Naked Single [5] at Cell H8
+Pass 40 Found Naked Single [5] at H8
-Pass 41 Found Naked Single [5] at Cell A7
+Pass 41 Found Naked Single [5] at A7
-Pass 42 Found Naked Single [8] at Cell A8
+Pass 42 Found Naked Single [8] at A8
-Pass 43 Found Naked Single [8] at Cell B4
+Pass 43 Found Naked Single [8] at B4
-Pass 44 Found Naked Single [4] at Cell G7
+Pass 44 Found Naked Single [4] at G7
-Pass 45 Found Naked Single [1] at Cell H1
+Pass 45 Found Naked Single [1] at H1
-Pass 46 Found Naked Single [3] at Cell A4
+Pass 46 Found Naked Single [3] at A4
-Pass 47 Found Naked Single [1] at Cell C7
+Pass 47 Found Naked Single [1] at C7
-Pass 48 Found Naked Single [5] at Cell G1
+Pass 48 Found Naked Single [5] at G1
-Pass 49 Found Naked Single [4] at Cell I1
+Pass 49 Found Naked Single [4] at I1
-Pass 50 Found Naked Single [1] at Cell I9
+Pass 50 Found Naked Single [1] at I9
-Pass 51 Found Naked Single [4] at Cell A9
+Pass 51 Found Naked Single [4] at A9
-Pass 52 Found Naked Single [4] at Cell C2
+Pass 52 Found Naked Single [4] at C2
-Pass 53 Found Naked Single [1] at Cell A6
+Pass 53 Found Naked Single [1] at A6
-Pass 54 Found Naked Single [1] at Cell B2
+Pass 54 Found Naked Single [1] at B2
-Pass 55 Found Naked Single [4] at Cell B6
+Pass 55 Found Naked Single [4] at B6

        1       2       3       4       5       6       7       8       9
    =========================================================================